Validark/Kiawee/README.md

 # Kiawee
-Kiawee is a implementation of the Wave Function Collapse algorithm in Roblox
+Kiawee is an implementation of the Wave Function Collapse algorithm in Roblox

 ### Installation